-Fannie Mae provides stable funding for the housing and mortgage markets, but it doesn’t make loans directly to home buyers.
-Rather, Fannie Mae supports the nation's housing finance system though the secondary mortgage market.
+Fannie Mae and Freddie Mac provide stable funding for the housing and mortgage markets, but they don't make loans directly to home buyers.
+Instead, the GSEs support the nation's housing finance system by purchasing or guaranteeing home mortgages through the secondary mortgage market.

-Because Fannie Mae continually buys mortgages from banks and mortgage companies, lenders have a steady source of cash to keep making loans to new borrowers.
+Because Fannie Mae and Freddie Mac continually purchase mortgages from banks and mortgage companies, lenders have a steady cash source to keep making loans to new borrowers.

-Borrowers with Fannie Mae loans who are struggling to make their mortgage payments get access to certain loan modification programs and other foreclosure avoidance options.
+Borrowers with Fannie Mae and Freddie Mac loans also get access to other mortgage-relief programs and foreclosure avoidance options.

-To get more information about Fannie Mae and how it works, go to the Fannie Mae website.
-To find out if Fannie Mae owns your mortgage loan, go to www.fanniemae.com/loanlookup or call 800-2Fannie (800-232-6643).
+Go to Fannie Mae's Know Your Options website to learn more about Flex Modifications and other workout options for borrowers with Fannie Mae loans.
+To find out if Fannie Mae owns your mortgage loan, go to https://www.knowyouroptions.com/loanlookup or call 800-2Fannie (800-232-6643).